epandurski/hydra_login2f/README.md

 ## Configuration

-*hydra_login2f*'s behavior can be controlled with environment variables.
+*hydra_login2f*'s behavior can be tuned with environment variables.
 Here are the most important settings with their default
 values: